Christian Nilsson (filmmaker): Paparazzo

-In December 2024, Nilsson's screenplay, Paparazzo, appeared on The Black List, an annual survey conducted among Hollywood executives to identify the most well-liked unproduced movie scripts.
+Nilsson's screenplay, Paparazzo, appeared on the 2024 The Black List, an annual survey conducted among Hollywood executives to identify the most well-liked unproduced movie scripts.
 According to Deadline Hollywood, the film follows an opportunistic outcast, desperate for fast cash to help his ailing mother, who partners with a wily paparazzo that entangles them in a homicide involving young celebutantes.
+In December 2025, the screenplay was picked up by Passage Pictures, the production company behind films White Noise and Marjorie Prime, and is now in development.